So Kate Plus Date didn't work out quite as well as she'd hoped.

 Off-camera, she revived old rumors when onlookers claimed to have spied her and Neild holding hands at a 2014 Demi Lovato concert.
 Other reports linked her to millionaire businessman Jeff Prescott, a romance Kate never confirmed.
 When their split was revealed in 2015, she tweeted, "There was no breakup recently/at all.
 Gotta b in a relationship in order 2 'break up'!"

 Jon, meanwhile, continued his hunt for a new partner.
 He ended his tempestuous romance with Glassman in 2009 after they fought mid-interview on Entertainment Tonight and linked up with aspiring law student Morgan Christie during a 2010 snowboarding vacation in Park City, Utah.
 A romance with Liz Jannetta followed, but fizzled after he likened her to Kate during a 2014 appearance on VH1's Couples Therapy and then they both admitted to cheating on each other.
-Later that year, he met—and quickly moved in with—his current girlfriend, registered nurse and mom of two Colleen Conrad.
+Later that year, he met—and quickly moved in with—his current girlfriend, mom of two Conrad.

 His list of everyman jobs was even longer.
 He installed solar panels for Green Pointe Energy, worked as an I.T. administrator, took a part-time cooking job at TGI Fridays, booked regular DJ gigs and even made a one-time appearance in the "Untamed Male Revue" at Atlantic City's Dusk Nightclub.
 (While he didn't strip, he did perform a few clothed lap dances explaining to E!
 News, "I wanted to give myself the best 40th birthday present ever.")